-For details on enrolment in the PET programme please look under Application.
+For details on eligibility for the PET programme and on enrolment, please look under Application.

-- toxicological mechanisms at different levels of biological integration, from molecule to ecosystem;
+- different levels of biological integration, from molecule to ecosystem;

 - application of toxicological principles in different areas (e.g., food, occupation, environment) and in risk assessment and risk communication;